argythana/r4m_public_demo/README.md

 * create numerical, categorical, geospatial charts,
 * deploy online and interactive visualization dashboards that can be used in production.

+**This repo is by design a blend of what should in principle be two distinct repositories, which have been merged together to provide a more comprehensive learning experience.**
+It consists of two general purpose parts:

+Part A) The introductory teaching material which contains all sections that follow the material of the course.
+The introductory material makes use of the Run4more data to provide real life examples of the tasks being taught.

+Part B) The Run4more gallery which contains advanced coding topics, beyond what is taught in course.

+## Part A) Introductory teaching material.
+Each section is accompanied by jupyter notebooks and a .py files that contain the code and the explanation of the tasks.

-## Section 1: Basic python for Everything
+### Section 1: Basic python for Everything
+See lecture files 1-5 of the e-class.
+The goal of this section is to learn the basics of python and how this can be useful when dealing with Data.

-## Section 2: Working with Data
+### Section 2: Working with Data and Dataframes
+See lecture 6 files of the e-class.

-## Section 3: Visualisations
+### Section 3: Static and Interactive Visualisations
+See lecture 7 files of the e-class.

-## Section 4: Machine Learning
+### Section 4: Machine Learning
+See lectures 8-12 files of the e-class.

-## Section 5: Deep Learning and AI
+### Section 5: Deep Learning and AI

-## Section 6: Databases
+### Section 6: Databases

-## Section 7: Big Data storage and analysis
+### Section 7: Big Data storage and analysis

+## Part B) Run4more gallery.